 Christian Assyrians, the descendants of the ancient Assyrian civilisation that emerged in Mesopotamia around 2500 BCE, also face death and deportation, a fate that becomes more likely when they form an alliance with Britain during the war.

-The persecution of the Assyrians begins as early as December 1914, reaching an early high point between January and April 1915.
+The persecution of the Assyrians begins as early as December 1914.
 By the middle of 1915 the deportations and killings are in full swing.

 1916 - On the western front, the First World War turns the empire's way after the Triple Entente, including the Australian and New Zealand Army Corps (ANZAC) beachhead at Gallipoli, is forced to withdraw from the Dardanelles in the autumn of 1915.
 However, to the south, the Arab Revolt spells the end of Ottoman influence in the Middle East.

 1918 - The First World War is drawing to a close.
-Talat resigns on 14 October, days before the empire capitulates and signs an armistice on 30 October.
+Talat resigns on 14 October.
+The Ottoman Empire capitulates on 30 October.
 The CUP Cabinet resigns en mass on 1-2 November.
 Cemal, Enver and Talat flee into exile in Germany on 1 November.
 Cemal travels on to Afghanistan where he attempts to marshal the Afghan Army to continue the fight against the British.

 The First World War ends on 11 November with the signing of a general armistice.
-British, French, Italian, and Greek forces occupy Istanbul and other regions of the empire, and Sultan Mehmet VI is taken into custody to ensure the cooperation of what remains of the Ottoman government.
+British, French, Italian and Greek forces occupy Istanbul and other regions of the empire.
+Sultan Mehmet VI is taken into custody to ensure the cooperation of what remains of the Ottoman government.

 Meanwhile, a new nationalist Turkish movement begins to coalesce around Mustafa Kemal Atatürk, who recruits an army to drive Greek and occupational forces from Anatolia and ensure that all Ottoman territory inhabited by a Turkish Muslim majority is held together in an independent Turkish state.